safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

 ## <a name="propose-transaction">5.
 Propose the transaction to the service</a>

 Once we have the Safe transaction object we can share it with the other owners of the Safe so they can sign it.
-To send the transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the Safe Service Client instance and pass an object with the properties:
+To send the transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the Safe API Kit instance and pass an object with the properties:
 - `safeAddress`: The Safe address.
 - `safeTransactionData`: The `data` object inside the Safe transaction object returned from the method `createTransaction`.
 - `safeTxHash`: The Safe transaction hash, calculated by calling the method `getTransactionHash` from the Safe Core SDK.